Cosmopolitan of Las Vegas

 Service, every time I have visited, has been stellar.
 Pit bosses in the casino introduce themselves to players who join the tables and the dealers, cocktail servers, and the rest of the staff have been unfailingly friendly and apparently very happy to have customers to attend to.

-Prices are high and seem to be staying there.
-You can expect to pay between $150-250 during the week and $225-400 or even more on the weekends.
-It’s hard to believe they can keep those prices when there are $59 rooms going unfilled on The Strip right now at other hotels, but there is something undeniably special about this place that seems to make people think it’s worth paying that much.
-This puts them in the same neighborhood as hotels like Bellagio, Venetian, and Wynn Las Vegas and if that’s the kind of budget you want to spend, you’d do very well spending it here.
+This puts them in the same price neighborhood as hotels like Bellagio, Venetian, and Wynn Las Vegas and if that’s the kind of budget you want to spend, you’d do very well spending it here.
 Note that they have a $39 per night (plus tax) resort fee on top of the nightly rate, among the highest in Vegas.

-The Cosmo also charges for parking like most of the other major resorts on The Strip these days.
-Rates are $10 per day for self parking and $18 per day for valet parking.
+The Cosmo also charges for parking like most of the other major resorts on The Strip these days but hotel guests don’t have to pay.
+For everyone else, the rates are $10 per day for self parking and $18 per day for valet parking.

 The overall vibe of the place is contemporary, hip, and young.
 Most of the people I talked to who were under 40 loved it and those that were over 40 were mixed at best.

 I had a mostly positive impression of the place.
 I love the design elements and the modern interpretation of classic Las Vegas, but as a whole it is a bit overwhelming from both a visual and sound perspective at times.
 It definitely is not for everyone but if you can embrace the different direction it is heading in, The Cosmopolitan will be happy to embrace you back.